mikkelee/Gedcom-Framework/README.md

 **Note**: A work in progress.
 Selectors & classes may change name / appear / disappear.

-A number of classes to ease GEDCOM 5.5-manipulation in Cocoa through layers of abstraction:
+A number of classes to ease GEDCOM 5.5-manipulation in Cocoa through layers of abstraction.
+The intent is to hide the GEDCOM specifics, but to allow access if required.
+A short summary of the functionality follows:

-* GEDCOM text <=> GCNode <=> GCObject
+* GEDCOM is parsed and serialized in layers: text <=> GCNode <=> GCObject.
 * Closest to the metal are GCNodes, a simple representation of the nested structure of GEDCOM text data.
 * Above GCNodes are GCObjects, which allow for more abstracted data access.
 There are two basic types of GCObject:
     - GCEntity: Root level records - INDI, FAM, etc.
-    - GCProperty: Describes an entity.
-There are two kinds of properties:
+    - GCProperty: Objects can have a number of properties of which there are two kinds:
         * GCAttribute: Any node that describes an object - NAME, DATE, PLAC, etc.
-        * GCRelationship: References to other entities - FAMC, HUSB, etc.
+        * GCRelationship: Any node that references other entities - FAMC, HUSB, ASSO, etc.
 * Mapping between GCNodes and GCObjects is helped by GCTags which know what subtags are valid, what type a value is, whether it's an entity or a property, etc.
-* Xrefs are handled with a GCContext that ensures that all GCEntities have a 1-to-1 mapping with an xref.
+* Relationship xrefs are handled with a GCContext that ensures that all GCEntities have a 1-to-1 mapping with an xref.
-* Attribute values are handled via subclasses of GCValue, which can be hold one of many types (like NSValue).
+* Attribute values are handled via subclasses of GCValue, which can be one of several types (like NSValue).
 Sorting and formatters are provided.
 The types are:
     - GCGender
     - GCAge (parsed via ParseKit)
     - GCDate (parsed via ParseKit)